MichaelCrockett/gsd/README.md

 - Filter tasks to show all tasks, active tasks or completed tasks.

-### Features (planned)
+### Nice-To-Have Features (planned)

 - Individual TaskItem component to render a single task and the relevant data
 - Router to make API calls to a database, in order to load a list of tasks
 - Cool animations once I work out how!

 ## Command line statements to run the app